shireenrao/vagrant-precise64-php54/README.md

 ## Description

-This is a basic Vagrant file which will import the vagrant base box which I created from my dropbox.
+This is a basic Vagrant file which will import the vagrant base box I created to setup a LAMP developement environment.

 ## Includes

 * Ubuntu Precise 64
 * Apache2
 * php 5.4
-* mysql (root password: 12345)
+* mysql (database root password: 12345)
 * phpmyadmin
 * git
 * vim